 George Fitzpatrick, chauffeur for Mme.

-Frances Alda, the opera singer, who resides at Great Neck, L. I., was arraigned before Magistrate Miller in the raigned before Magistrate Miller in the Flushing Court yesterday, charged with operating an automobile along Jackson Avenue Monday afternoon at a rate of thirty-four miles an hour.
+Frances Alda, the opera singer, who resides at Great Neck, L. I., was arraigned before Magistrate Miller in the Flushing Court yesterday, charged with operating an automobile along Jackson Avenue Monday afternoon at a rate of thirty-four miles an hour.
 In the automobile when it was storped were Mme, Alda and her husband.
 The hearing was adjourned until today.